patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 I love to program, but oftentimes I cannot get started.
 Once I think about a task, all possible kinds of issues and eventualities start to unfold.
 This is not bad per se, because my mind jumps on analyzing the task on autopilot, which does neither require discipline nor willpower.
+Even avoiding the task for some time can be productive, for my subconscious keeps dealing with it once I internalized the problem to be solved.
 However, with all those stumbling blocks I'm becoming aware of, I can't start writing code in a carefree manner.
 I'm too worried about all kinds of possible issues.

 One issue I frequently have is not of a technical but of a social nature: Even though I have a solution in my mind that makes sense to me, I already